Brucexiong414/Votewise/README.md

 The app is using reactJS libarary.
 So to build the app,
 1. go to the application directory
 2. run 'npm install' in the terminal to install all necessary package.
+3. go to votes-app-api directory.
+4. run 'serverless' deploy in the terminal.
+5. go to back to the project folder using 'cd ..'.
-3. run 'npm start' so that the web app will show up in the browser at localhost:3000.
+6. run 'npm start' so that the web app will show up in the browser at localhost:3000.